ii/coredns/plugin/forward/README.md

 ## Description

-The *forward* plugin is generally faster (~30+%) than *proxy* as it re-uses already opened sockets to the upstreams.
+The *forward* plugin re-uses already opened sockets to the upstreams.
 It supports UDP, TCP and DNS-over-TLS and uses inband health checking.

-When we detect an error we kick of a health check.
-These are done every *0.5s*, when the health check returns OK we stop health checking (until the next error).
+When it detects an error an health check is performed.
+This checks runs in a loop, every *0.5s*, for a long as the upstream reports unhealthy.
+Once healthy we stop health checking (until the next error).
 The health checks use a recursive DNS query (`.
 IN NS`) to get upstream health.
-Any response that is not an error (REFUSED, NOTIMPL, SERVFAIL, etc) is taken as a healthy upstream.
-The health check uses the same protocol as specific in the **TO**.
-If `max_fails` is set to 0, not such healt checking is performed and no upstream will ever be considered unhealthy.
+Any response that is not an network error (REFUSED, NOTIMPL, SERVFAIL, etc) is taken as a healthy upstream.
+The health check uses the same protocol as specific in **TO**.
+If `max_fails` is set to 0, no checking is performed and upstreams will ever be considered unhealthy.

 When *all* upstreams are down it assumes health checking as a mechanism has failed and will try to connect to a random upstream (which may or may not work).